 While the statistics can show when you might get the greatest potential discounts, that doesn't mean you should necessarily wait until then to make your purchase.
 Remember, as the year wanes, inventories become more limited, so even though great discounts may be available, they may not be on the exact model you are shopping for.
 So if you have your heart set on something, you should think about whether the potential extra savings are worth perhaps missing out on the vehicle you really want.

-*Guaranteed Savings and upfront dealer pricing not available in all states.
+*Up-front dealer offers not available in all states.
 In these states a "Target Price" is presented, which is not an advertised price, but an example of what you can reasonably expect to pay.

 Also of Interest

 - Best car features for caregivers

 - Learn to drive smarter - visit the AARP Driving Resource Center

 Join AARP Today — Receive access to exclusive information, benefits and discounts